yaswanthreddis/Crop2Yield/track.md

 + Jira Setup and Logo Designed for project

 ###### Name : Pinjala Sasidhar
-+ Intialised git repostiory for project
++ Jira Setup and Logo Designed for project

 ###### Name : Shaik Amoon
 + Jira Setup and Logo Designed for project